-What is a UTI?
+What Is a UTI?

-Does a UTI Affect Conception?
+Does a UTI Affect Your Chances of Conceiving?

 How to Treat a Urinary Tract Infection?

 The treatment of a urinary tract infection varies from case to case, depending on the kind of bacteria causing the trouble.
 After your doctor performs a urine culture and establishes the infection-causing bacteria, you may be prescribed antibiotics.

 However, if the cause of infection is fungal or viral, then your doctor may prescribe antiviral or anti-fungal medicines to cure the infection.

 You can also use home remedies for treating a UTI while trying to conceive.
 Cranberry juice is an effective remedy to treat UTI; it also reduces the risk of its recurrence.

 Wondering how to avoid a UTI when trying to get pregnant?
 If you’re not suffering from a UTI and want to prevent it, keeping infections at bay is vital.
 Here are some methods you can use to prevent a bladder infection: